 The Department of Agribusiness Management & Trade is one of the three departments in the newly created School of Agriculture and Enterprise Development (SAED).
-The Department is currently offering a Bachelor of Science (Agribusiness Management and Trade) degree to students who are being prepared to be managers, business leaders and entrepreneurs in the agribusiness, food and trade sectors.
-The programme is specially designed to prepare students for careers in management related to agriculture, food, agribusiness, trade, rural and allied sectors of the economy.
-The programme is special compared to other agribusiness management programmes in that it is firmly rooted in a “management” culture and proficiency as opposed to either technical or economic – based backgrounds and cultures, present in other programmes.
+The Department currently offers a well-designed Bachelor of Science (Agribusiness Management and Trade) degree to students being for careers in management related to agriculture, food, agribusiness, trade, rural and allied sectors of the economy.
+The program is superior to agribusiness management programs elsewhere in that it is firmly rooted in a “management” culture and proficiency as opposed to either technical or economic – based backgrounds and cultures, unlike in other programs.

 The Department is located on the Third floor of the new Arts Complex (Christened the ‘twin towers’) next to the computer centre and the students’ centre.
 Our office number is AC Room 3025.

 The Department offers the following programmes:

 - Master Of Science In Agribusiness Management and Trade

 Farm Business Development

 Academic members of staff engage in a number of research activities covering the following broad themes:-